Mid-major: Issues mid-major programs face

-Xavier University is another program that had to overcome the mid-major label prior to joining the Big East.
-On January 9, 2008, PG Drew Lavender was named the "Mid-Major Player of the Week" by Rivals.com but Lavender refused to accept the award making the case that Xavier was no longer a mid-major.
-This act caused many prominent journalists to debate if the Atlantic 10 is a mid-major conference or not.
-This quandary no longer applies to Xavier, as it joined the reconstituted Big East in 2013.

 Some mid-major teams are now preferring to play "home" games in larger nearby arenas.
 Gonzaga uses the Spokane Arena in its home city or Climate Pledge Arena in Seattle for these larger-audience games.
 Some mid-major and major conference teams have made the use of non-campus arenas permanent.
 Saint Bonaventure University, one of the smallest colleges in Division I, has regularly played games at Blue Cross Arena in Rochester and KeyBank Center in Buffalo.